Existence of Richardson elements in seaweed Lie algebras of type $\mathbb{B}$, $\mathbb{C}$ and $\mathbb{D}$: Stabilisers of Richardson elements in type

 By the construction of $X^i$, $\mathrm{End}_D(X^i)$ is generated by the $x_s$ and thus the map is surjective.
 The intersection of the images of $x_s$ and $x_l$ is zero if $s\neq l$, and so the injectivity follows. \end{proof}

-By the embedding and the construction of Richardson elements discussed before Example \ref{exampled}, each element of $\prod_{i}\mathrm{End}_D(X^i)^{n_i}$ can be explicitly described in terms of matrices.
+By the embedding and the construction of Richardson elements discussed in Section \ref{REconstruction}, each element of $\prod_{i}\mathrm{End}_D(X^i)^{n_i}$ can be explicitly described in terms of matrices.
 They can also be described in terms of the oriented graphs constructed from $X^i$.

 \begin{example} We use the two Richardson elements from Example \ref{exampled}.
 In both cases, there are two indecomposable summands $X^1$ and $X^2$ in $X(d)$.
-We use two different colours to describe $\mathrm{End}_D(X^1)$ and $\mathrm{End}_D(X^2)$ in each case,
+We use two different colours to describe $\mathrm{End}_D(X^1)$ and $\mathrm{End}_D(X^2)$ in both cases,